EnjoyHacking/anomaly-detector/README.md

 ## Serving Model Manager
 The model applied at serving time will need to be able to take an observation, calculate the score distance and the orthogonal distance using the precomputed principal components.
 It will then need to compare these distances to their corresponding thresholds.

 ## Speed Model Manager
 Not worrying about this yet.
-I think [divide and conquer matrix factorization](http://www.cs.berkeley.edu/~ameet/dfc.pdf) or some variant of it may work well.